TheLastGimbus/GooglePhotosTakeoutHelper/README.md

 Input takeout folder is your folder with all stuff you got in all .zip's.

+If, instead of one big folder, you want your photos to be divided by year and month, run it with `--divide-to-dates` flag.

 ### Why do you need to cut out albums?
 They mostly contain duplicates of same photos that are in corresponding "date folder" This script tries to get all "photo taken time" stuff right.
-If it finds json - it sets everything from that json (it cointains data of edited timestamp that you might've corrected in Google Photos).
+If it finds json - it sets everything from that json (it contains data of edited timestamp that you might've corrected in Google Photos).
 If it can't - it tries to get Exif data form photo.
 IF it can't find anything like that, it sets date from folder name.

 All of this is so that you can then safely store ALL of your photos in one folder, and they will all be in right order.